CRISES-URV/eVerification-2/README.md

 ##Future Work

-As future work, we are working on a non-trusted third party (Non-TTP) solution with a distributed generation of the shares.
+As future work concerns, we are working on a non-trusted third party (Non-TTP) solution with a distributed generation of the shares.
 In addition, we would like to improve the efficiency, time and storage of the protocol in smartcards (i.e., using ElGamal on elliptic curves).